gavdraper/gavdraper.github.io/_posts/2018-05-13-SQL-Server-Management-Studio-Hangs-When-Browsing-A-Database.md

 ![tempdb lock timeout error]({{site.url}}/content/images/2018-schema-locks/tempdb-error.PNG)

-So temp tables will place their schema modification locks on TempDB, I've never found any reason to be browsing TempDB in the SSMS object explorer so temporary objects in long running queries have never really caused me issues in SSMS.
+So temp tables will place their SCH-M locks on TempDB, I've never found any reason to be browsing TempDB in the SSMS object explorer so temporary objects in long running queries have never really caused me issues in SSMS.

 ## Other Causes ##
 The above 2 scenarios are the most common causes I've seen as they are both commonly run in long running data load jobs however pretty much any schema modification can cause this e.g ALTER TABLE, ALTER INDEX, CREATE INDEX....

-This post is centered around SSMS failing but schema modification locks cause all sorts of problems with user queries too.
-Most queries you'll run take schema stability locks which will block and wait on schema modification locks, this is another massive reason you want to keep your schema modification locks open for the shorted amount of time possible.
+This post is centered around SSMS failing but SCH-M locks cause all sorts of problems with user queries too.
+Most queries you'll run take schema stability locks (SCH-S) which will block and wait on SCH-M locks, this is another massive reason you want to keep your SCH-M locks open for the shorted amount of time possible.